Hi, I’m Ethan.

 Life is good.

-We believe that having a relationship with God is the most important thing we could ever do.
+But I believe that having a relationship with God is the most important thing we could ever do.
 The best life we could ever live.
-And we want other people to experience that good life, too.
+And I want other people to experience that good life, too.

 My experience in church and ministry

-I have a deep love for the Middle East and the Arab people.
+I have a deep love for the Middle East.
 (I like the middles, apparently: Born in the Midwest, love the Middle East.)

 In 2005 I traveled solo across North Africa, connecting with local churches and hearing about outreach work in these countries.
 One enduring memory of this trip was when I was asked to preach to a small church in a remote area in Algeria.
 The people were so warm and welcoming, and hungry for God.
 After the service we sat in circles, ate rice out of big shared bowls and drank water out of a little shared tin cup that was passed around.